dotnet/roslyn/docs/features/enhanced-using.md

 }
 ```

-## Pattern based asynchronous disposal
+## Pattern-based asynchronous disposal

-With pattern based asynchronous disposal a type can be used in an `await using` statement without needing to explicitly implement `IAsyncDisposable` if it meets certain structural requirements.
+With pattern-based asynchronous disposal a type can be used in an `await using` statement without needing to explicitly implement `IAsyncDisposable` if it meets certain structural requirements.
 Specifically:

-    "A reachable, Task-like returning instance method called DisposeAsync, that can be called with zero explicit arguments"
+    "A reachable, non-generic Task-like returning instance method called DisposeAsync, that can be called with zero explicit arguments"

 Where reachable means legal to call from the site of the ```await using(...)``` under normal accessibility rules.